Marnonel6/PhysicsSimulator_jack_in_a_box/README.md

 # External forces
 A force in the y-axis was applied to the box to offset gravity and keep the box at a relatively constant y.
 The value of the force is equal to the weight of the box plus 100[N] to negate the effects of the jack impacting with the box.
-This addition value was abtained through experimantation.
+This addition value was obtained through experimentation.
 A torque was applied to the box to rotate the box and make the jack bounce around.
 The torque is a sine wave with an amplitude equal to 80% the weight of the box.